In memory of all children affected by Sudden Unexplained Death in Childhood.

 SUDC UK is dedicated to raising awareness and funds for research into Sudden Unexplained Death in Childhood.
 40 children in England and Wales die every year without reason; more young children than to traffic accidents, drowning or fires.
 The sudden unexplained death of a child is one of the most under-recognised medical tragedies of our time.

-This short video explains the tragedy of Sudden Unexplained Death of Childhood.
+This short video explains the tragedy of Sudden Unexplained Death in Childhood.

 SUDC UK aims to help make SUDC predictable and preventable in the future.
 Co-founded by three bereaved mothers, our mission is to raise awareness of SUDC and fund crucial research.